Moving to a new country

 The most important things for your to-do list

-Reflect on the challenging family situation of the nurses and ask about their ideas and wishes
+Reflect on the challenging family situation of the nurses and ask about their ideas, wishes and individual support needs.

 Check regularly with the competent authorities about the possibilities of family reunion